UX/UI Design

 About This Project

-Wayhome is a high-fidelity Figma prototype for a student housing navigator designed to meet UW-Madison students at every stage of their housing search.
-Built around three urgency modes, it transforms a stressful, high-stakes process into one that feels manageable and human.
+WayHome is a high-fidelity mobile app prototype designed to meet UW-Madison students at every stage of their housing search.
+Built around three urgency modes and grounded in real student research — 302 surveys, 3 in-depth interviews — it transforms a stressful, high-stakes process into one that feels manageable and human.

 Year